different55/Closed-Captions/README.md

 Add closed captions/subtitles to Vintage Story.
 Make the game playable on mute!

-Based heavily on goxmeor's existing subtitles mod, but now updated for v1.21, and refined visually somewhat, sorta.
+Based heavily on goxmeor's existing subtitles mod, but now updated for v1.22, and refined visually and functionally.

 ## Features